U.S. Route 27 in Florida: High Springs to Tallahassee

 Swampland continues to surround US 27 until it comes close to Perry, where a small truck weigh station can be found along the westbound shoulder.
 The road divides momentarily at the intersection of SR 30, which has controlled turn lanes in the divider, but then turns back into an undivided two lane road as it curves northwest.
 At Buckeye Nursery Road, US 27 gets the name East Hampton Springs Avenue.
-East Hampton Springs curves from northwest to southwest once again, and the straight west at Washington Street.
+The avenue curves from northwest to southwest once again and then straight west at Washington Street.
 The street name changes from East Hampton Springs Avenue to West Hampton Springs Avenue at US 221 (hidden SR 55) and also joins US 221 Truck.
-Several blocks later the road intersects Byron Butler Parkway which is the northern terminus of the US 19/US 98/US 27 Alt. concurrency.
+Several blocks later, the road intersects Byron Butler Parkway which is the northern terminus of the US 19/US 98/US 27 Alt. concurrency.
 Here, US 27 Alt. terminates, US 98 and SR 30 leave US 19 turning west onto West Hampton Springs Avenue, and US 27 joins US 19 becoming a four-lane highway again.
-US 19/US 27 also continues to carry US 221 Truck until it reaches CR 359A (Wright Road), but also continues to take SR 20 with it heading straight northwest through the rest of Taylor County, and then very briefly in Madison County, where it intersects CR 150.
-US 19 breaks away in Capps onto SR 57 on its way through Monticello, but not before resuming a westward direction at the Madison-Jefferson county line.
+US 19/US 27 also continues to carry US 221 Truck until it reaches CR 359A (Wright Road) but also continues to take SR 20 with it heading straight northwest through the rest of Taylor County and then very briefly in Madison County, where it intersects CR 150.
+US 19 breaks away in Capps onto SR 57 on its way through Monticello, but not before resuming a westward direction at the Madison–Jefferson county line.
 In Tallahassee, the road becomes the 1957-built Apalachee Parkway, a major east–west thoroughfare.
-The parkway has a short expressway section just east of the capitol, then is a busy four-lane surface boulevard with service roads for the next few miles, passing the Governor's Square Mall, Tallahassee Mall and many state office buildings.
+The parkway has a short expressway section just east of the capitol, then is a busy four-lane surface boulevard with service roads for the next few miles, passing Governor's Square, the Centre of Tallahassee, and many state office buildings.
 US 27 runs west along this stretch of road however, and the Apalachee Parkway ends at SR 61 (Monroe Street) in front of the Florida State Capitol building.
-US 27 and SR 20 make a sharp turn north along SR 61, but at the intersection of US 90, SR 20 turns west while US 27 continues north along SR 61.
+US 27 and SR 20 make a sharp turn north along SR 61, but, at the intersection of US 90, SR 20 turns west while US 27 continues north along SR 61.